thisisrai/SANDBOX_REPO/README.md

 1. run 'npm install'
 2. to check that tests pass 'npm test'
+3. to check with eslint run 'npm run linter'

 ## Usage and Examples

 Click into 'src' directory for solved algorithms, check 'test' for written tests.